A Distributed Privacy Preserving Model for the Detection of Alzheimer's Disease: Discussion

+Secondly, by using fully homomorphic encryption to prevent the leakage of model weights, my VFL model is privacy-preserving.
+Since federated learning does not require sending personal health information to the central server, it inherently is HIPAA compliant.
+The importance of security and privacy protections is a costly concern.
+With regard to preserving personal health information, in 2019, it was reported that the total cost of healthcare sector data breaches totaled \$8 million dollars, or \$400 dollars per each medical record.
+In the first 6 months of 2024, there already have been 340 data breaches, affecting 42,250,702 individuals \cite{hhs_breach_portal,hhs_cost_analysis}.
+By the end of this year, a total cost of 11 million dollars or 500 dollars per medical record could be anticipated.
+Thus, DML must have safeguard around PHI, and-- as discussed above-- all federated learning frameworks inherently would protect PHI.

+Thirdly, this paper demonstrates how current, open-source federated libraries (i.e. FATE) and deep learning algorithms (i.e. ResNet-18) readily can be applied to formulate a VFL architecture for clinical diagnoses.
+Based on the above findings, either VFL or CVFL should be the primary focus whenever multimodal training is required in DML.
+These models not only work on diverse datasets simultaneously but also provide improved accuracy rates and PHI protection

-In spite of the challenges and limitations outlined above, we strongly believe that our work holds significant merit.
-As far as we are aware, no other paper addresses using a VFL framework for AD detection, and research that addresses the challenges of data segmentation along the feature axis are sparse.
-There is a notable gap in the literature regarding the use of vertical federated learning to address data segmentation challenges that arise when different features and imagery for a patient are distributed across multiple parties.
-This aspect of our research is particularly innovative and, to our knowledge, has not been extensively explored in the current body of literature.
+In spite of the challenges and limitations outlined above, the work herein holds significant promise for further investigation of VFL implementation in DML.
+As reviewed above, a notable gap in the literature-- regarding the use of VFL to address data segmentation challenges that arise when different features and imagery for a patient are distributed across multiple parties-- currently exists.
+By determining whether a VFL framework for AD detection could be implemented, the challenges of data segmentation along the feature axis was successfully addressed while still protecting personal health information.
+Future VFL modeling frameworks should lead to further innovations in applying machine learning to clinical medicine.